bioconda/bioconda-paper/README.md

 ## Requirements

 Any 64-bit Linux installation with [GLIBC 2.5](http://unix.stackexchange.com/a/120381) or newer (i.e. any Linux distribution that is newer than CentOS 6).
+Note that the restriction of this workflow to Linux is purely a design decision (to save space and ensure reproducibility) and not related to Conda/Bioconda.
+Bioconda packages are available for both Linux and MacOS in general.

 ## Usage